comunion-io/comunion-contract-docs/source/index.rst

 ===================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
-   :caption: BASIC
+   :caption: comunion contract

-   markdown/about
+    All about strings <markdown/about>
+    All about mmmm <markdown/about>